 Most healthcare scheduling systems have a bump list.
 If not, pull a report based on cancellation reason and call those patients.Reschedule patients off the list as you reach them.

 AI-enabled autonomous patient access helps health systems across the country.
 It's their competitive advantage to manage daily and long-term fluctuations within their schedule.
 It's a great way improve patient access, eliminate patients falling through the cracks, and reduce at risk revenue.
 The most sophisticated ODSM solutions are fully automated and completely customizable so your staff doesn’t have to do any extra work.

 Does the provider have time on their schedule blocked off that you can open up?
 If so, use it!

 Offer alternative providers

 The patient won’t be excited to know they are being rescheduled, find out what is most valuable to them, seeing the same provider or being seen earlier.
 If they want to be seen faster, try offering the patient other providers who have more availability on their schedule.

 Don't reschedule everyone

-Remember, if a patient doesn’t need to be rescheduled…then don’t reschedule them.
-When you are making your bump rescheduling calls, make sure the patient still needs to be seen.
+Remember, if a patient doesn’t need their appointment, then don’t reschedule them.
+When your access center is making your provider cancellation calls, make sure the patient still needs to be seen.
 For example if their rash disappeared or if they have a follow-up a week later, don’t reschedule them!